Analytics; it’s a popular word at the moment that you’ve probably seen flying around on business blogs and adverts, but what does it mean?

 Luckily, companies like Cymphony are extremely flexible, so you can outsource to them as and when you need to.

-If you have a sudden rush of new leads or customer enquiries, you can quickly and easily put an external call handling service in place in the short term.
+If you have a sudden rush of new leads or customer enquiries, you can quickly and easily put an outsource to a telephone answering service in place in the short term.
 This is ideal, as it helps you to keep a tight hold of the purse strings as well as make the most of opportunities.

 What Kind of Analytics do You Need?